heygrady/react-redux-notes/react-redux-starter-kit-todos.md

   eslint-plugin-standard
 ```

 *Note:* If you're asking "I installed it, now what?", go to `Tools > SublimeLinter > Show Errors On Save` in the Sublime menu.
 You want to make sure that "Show Errors On Save" is checked.
+Turn it off when it gets annoying.

 ## Start a new project
 Navigate to your projects folder.
 If you don't have one, consider creating one `mkdir -p ~/Projects/tests`.
 I'm going to be pasting commands below with the assumption that you're working in a folder as valuable to you as `~/Projects/tests`.